karchit/aws-cdk-github-workshop/README.md

 ## Github Setup
-Github Actions supports creation of environments, which are used by workflows for deployments.
+Github Actions supports creation of environments which are used by workflows for deployments.
 In this workshop we will create two environments: dev & prod.
 To do this:
 - Go to your repository's Settings -> Environments -> New Environment
 - Create two environments named: dev, prod